-- Sending the available capacities 24h beforehand for each quarter hour (for non active power related assets).
-The goal is to be able to more efficiently activate these types of assets, since they cannot be linked to a Pmin. - 2.
-Proposition for new setpoint if current setpoint is not feasible (for non active power related assets) - 3.
+- Sending the available capacities 24h beforehand for each quarter hour (for both active and non-active power related assets).
+The goal for the non-active power related assets is to be able to more efficiently activate these types of assets, since they cannot be linked to a Pmin. - 2.
+Proposition for new setpoint if current setpoint is not feasible (for non-active power related assets) - 3.
 Rejection of the setpoint with a reason why it cannot be achieved.
 This does not remove the obligation to achieve the setpoint, nor the penalty of not achieving it. - 4.
-Up-to-date reactive power capacities for the current day, in case the previously sent capacities are no longer feasible (for non active power related assets) - 5.
-Zerotage communication
+Up-to-date reactive power capacities for the current day, in case the previously sent capacities are no longer feasible.
+This also does not reduce the contractual obligations. - 5.
+Zerotage communication (sending a zero setpoint to an asset that is not starting-up or shutting down)